Xpertians/OpenSourceAdvisoryDatabase-specs/README.md

 * Affected Versions: Versions or version ranges impacted by the issue.
 * References: External resources or documentation links.

-For a complete definition, refer to schema.json or the documentation.
+For a complete definition, refer to [schema file](https://github.com/Xpertians/OpenSourceSoftwareAdvisory-spec/blob/main/specs/schema-1.0.json) or the [documentation](https://github.com/Xpertians/OpenSourceSoftwareAdvisory-spec/tree/main/docs).

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.